 Chancellor George is active in the St. Louis community.
 He has received the Distinguished Higher Education Award from the Dr. Martin Luther King, Jr., Missouri State Celebration Commission, the Outstanding Community Service Award from the St. Louis County Branch of the National Association for the Advancement of Colored People, the Lifelong Vision Award from the Lifelong Vision Foundation of St. Louis, and the Silver Beaver Award and Good Scout Award from the Greater St. Louis Area Council of the Boy Scouts of America; and he has been named St. Louis North County Chamber of Commerce Citizen of the Year.
 In addition to his role as campus and community leader and fund-raiser, Chancellor George is an active researcher in chemistry and physics, specializing in chemical/materials/laser physics and nanoscience, including nanomedicine.
 His work, supported by a wide variety of federal and international agencies, has led to 750 papers, 5 authored and 18 edited books.
 He has been recognized nationally and worldwide, such as being awarded the Marlow Medal by the Royal Society of Chemistry in Great Britain and named a fellow in various professional organizations (New York Academy of Sciences, American Physical Society, Society of Photo-Optical Instrumentation Engineers, American Association for the Advancement of Science) and foundations (Dreyfus, Sloan, Guggenheim).
 He has been elected as a foreign member of the Korean Academy of Science and Technology, and he has held the title of visiting professor of physics at Korea University in Seoul.
 His research has been acknowledged by an honorary doctorate in physics (honoris causa) from the University of Szeged in Hungary.
 He also has received an honorary doctorate in education for locality development from Phranakhon Rajabhat University in Thailand.
-He has been awarded the Medal of Honor by Gulf University for Science and Technology in Kuwait and the Diploma of Honour by Seinäjoki University of Applied Sciences in Finland.
+He has been awarded the Medal of Honor from Gulf University for Science and Technology in Kuwait and the Diploma of Honour from Seinäjoki University of Applied Sciences in Finland.